Meet the Team

 Lara Kazo - Wildlife Specialist

 Lara Kazo is a Wildlife Biologist with a bachelors degree in Wildlife Conservation and Biology from the Univeristy of Rhode Island.
-Lara has worked at several wildlife rehab cetners includimg the Wildlife Rehabilitators Association of Rhode Island and Wildbase Recovery Center in Palmerston North, New Zealand.
-Currently pursuing a M.S. degree in Environmental Science and Policy with a focus in conversation, Lara studies the affect of fragmentation and noise pollution on birds in Virginia and in South America.
+Lara has worked at several wildlife rehab centers including the Wildlife Rehabilitators Association of Rhode Island and Wildbase Recovery Center in Palmerston North, New Zealand.
+Currently pursuing a M.S. degree in Environmental Science and Policy with a focus in conservation, Lara studies the affect of fragmentation and noise pollution on birds in Virginia and in South America.

 Meg Gisonda Mendelssohn - Environmental Educator

-Meg is an anthropologist and PhD student in Environmental Science and Policy, that studies climate change from the nature-culture nexus of indigenous people around the world.
+Meg is an anthropologist and PhD student in Environmental Science and Policy who studies climate change from the nature-culture nexus of indigenous people around the world.
 She started in animal rehab with bat research in 2013 and started working at Diva Crows in June 2019.
-She is currently working towards her falconry license to begin caring for raptors and has two tripawd dogs.
-Her love for animals extends into her early childhood and her greatest wish in life is for trash humans to stop kidnapping baby birds in Spring
+She is currently working towards her falconry license to begin caring for raptors and has two tri-pawed dogs.
+Her love for animals extends back to her early childhood, and her greatest wish in life is for trash humans to stop kidnapping baby birds in Spring

 Taryn Noelle Kloeden - Research